How to make money on TikTok in 2026

 A TikTok series works best when you have an engaged audience – people who care about a specific thing you share.
 Think consistent theme, like hobbies, tutorials, or anything you’d normally charge for outside TikTok.

-TikTok Pulse is where ads run next to the top videos on the platform.
+TikTok Pulse is where ads run next to the top videos on the platform, helping creators earn ad revenue.
 It’s TikTok’s way of letting creators earn a slice of the ad income from brands shown beside their content.

 Pulse vs. Creator Fund: